fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-and since then, the repentance will not be anymore accepted.
+Sun will come up from the West and since then, the repentance will not be accepted anymore.
+Abu Huraira reported:

+> The Messenger of Allah, peace and blessings be upon him, said, “Whoever repents before the sun rises from the west, Allah will accept his repentance.”
+> Source: Ṣaḥīḥ Muslim 2703
+> Grade: Sahih (authentic) according to Muslim

 </details><details><summary>